warteamx/rosarabbit/source/_posts/hello-world.md

 # 🌸 Welcome 🌸

-*Where curiosity meets wisdom, and knowledge blooms like roses* 🌹
+*Follow the white rabbit 🐇 — where curiosity meets wisdom, and knowledge blooms like roses* 🌹

 </div>